snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 Multilevel parallelism
 ----------------------

-Parallel computers within the Department of Energy national laboratories have achieved nearly 20 quadrillion (:math:`10^{15}`) floating point operations per second (20 petaFLOPS) in Linpack benchmarks.
-Planning for "exascale" systems, rated at 1000 petaFLOPS, is well underway.
-This performance is achieved through the use of massively parallel (MP) processing using :math:`O[10^{5}-10^{6}]` processors.
+Parallel computing resources within the Department of Energy national laboratories continue to rapidly grow.
 In order to harness the power of these machines for performing design, uncertainty quantification, and other systems analyses, parallel algorithms are needed which are scalable to thousands of processors.

-Dakota supports an open-ended number of levels of nested parallelism which, as described in Section `1.1 <#parallel:overview>`__, can be categorized into three types of concurrent job scheduling and four types of parallelism: (a) concurrent iterators within a meta-iterator (scheduled by Dakota), (b) concurrent function evaluations within each
+Dakota supports an open-ended number of levels of nested parallelism which, as described in the :ref:`Overview <parallel:overview>` above, can be categorized into three types of concurrent job scheduling and four types of parallelism: (a) concurrent iterators within a meta-iterator (scheduled by Dakota), (b) concurrent function evaluations within each